 While biofuels are important in helping the EU meet its greenhouse gas reductions targets, biofuel production typically takes place on cropland which was previously used for other agriculture such as growing food or feed.
 Since this agricultural production is still necessary, it may be partly displaced to previously non-cropland such as grasslands and forests.
 This process is known as indirect land use change (ILUC).

 Indirect land use change risks negating the greenhouse gas savings that result from increased biofuels because grasslands and forests typically absorb high levels of CO2.
 By converting these land types to cropland, atmospheric CO2 levels may increase.

 New rules to reduce indirect land use change

-- biofuels from new installations emit at least 60% less greenhouse gases than fossil fuels (the current requirement is 35%)
+- requires that biofuels produced in new installations emit at least 60% fewer greenhouse gases than fossil fuels

 - introduces stronger incentives for the use of renewable electricity in transport (by counting it more towards the 2020 target of 10% for renewable energy use in transport)

 - includes a number of additional reporting obligations for the fuel providers, EU countries and the European Commission.